User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ applications demands stringent measures against malicious exploitation, memory corruption, and input validation circumvention.
-This course explores common vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding standards, utilize static analysis tools, and apply defensive programming strategies to mitigate weaknesses, enforce input sanitization, and produce robust software capable of withstanding cyber threats.
+21 HoursWriting secure C and C++ code demands rigorous defense against malicious exploitation, memory corruption, and input validation bypasses.
+This program examines vulnerability patterns including buffer overflows, use-after-free, integer overflows, and type confusion.
+Participants apply secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software resilient against cyberattacks.

 Advanced Java Security